 Cage diving gets rid of the problem.
 Sharks own the space around you and being curious by nature comes as close as they can get, delivering the best photo opportunity from nice close-ups to the most interesting behaviors.
 From here I can teach you all you need to know to get portfolio-quality work in one session.
 That’s why I’ve created an opportunity to show you how to create shark images you can be proud of.

 These new shark photography workshops are available on the north shore of Oahu in Hawaii.
 Working with Haleiwa Shark Tours I will be able to lead the workshop this summer, for the best chance at amazing ocean conditions.
-The first available date in 2023 is June 11th and I can’t wait to see the images you will be able to create.
+Bookings are now available for workshop sessions and I can’t wait to see the images you will be able to create.